sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/cluster-sensu.md

 To deploy Sensu for use outside of a local development environment, first decide whether you want to run a Sensu cluster.

-A Sensu cluster is a group of [at least three][1] sensu-backend nodes, each connected to a shared database provided either by Sensu’s embedded etcd or an external etcd cluster.
+A Sensu cluster is a group of at least three sensu-backend nodes, each connected to a shared database provided either by Sensu’s embedded etcd or an external etcd cluster.
 Creating a Sensu cluster ultimately configures an [etcd cluster][2].

 Clustering improves Sensu's availability, reliability, and durability.